twolfson/twolfson.com/articles/readability-formalized.md

 **Proof**:

 Drawing from the solution of **Proposition 1.1**, we can apply the same steps.
-However, instead of defining a pattern specifically, we would define the same sequence with more patterns such that the pattern set of `A` is a proper subset of the pattern set of `B`.
+However, instead of defining a *pattern* specifically, we would define the same *sequence* with more *patterns* such that the *pattern set* of `A` is a proper subset of the *pattern set* of `B`.

-From that, it falls out that the cardinality of a proper subset is always less than the cardinality of its containing set.
+From that, it falls out that the *cardinality* of a proper subset is always less than the *cardinality* of its containing set.

 ------------

-As any suspicious reader might argue, the previous theorem encourages *pattern* abuse.
-If *patterns* are being abused, then it is no longer possible to distinguishm due to the amplitude of noise. i.e. They are no longer distinguishable which by definition no longer makes them *patterns*.
+As any suspicious reader might argue **Theorem 1.2** encourages *pattern* abuse.
+If *patterns* are being abused, then they are no longer possible to distinguish due to the amplitude of noise. i.e. They are no longer distinguishable which by definition no longer makes them *patterns*.

 Here are few lemmas which we can draw from the **Theorem 1.2**.